LEVIATHAN

 The house, at the moment of demolition.

-As with so much of Zvyagintsev’s work, many of the themes in the film were drawn from the bible, such as the concept of Job and leviathan.
-Leviathan was a great sea monster, indomitable, like the all-powerful establishment that faced Kolya in his battle to keep his house.
-The original script had not included the idea of a Leviathan.
-The idea came to Andrey while we were scouting for locations to shoot in.
-Some local boys told us of a skeleton that they had seen on the coast.
-When we visited the site we found that the skeleton was rather small and unimpressive.
-Nevertheless, the idea of a whale had germinated in our minds and we decided to make the whale skeleton a central theme in the movie.
-This is how the movie got its name.
 Constructing a whale skeleton, which was to be set in the tidal zone and had to remain in place from fall through winter, was a real trial.
 Despite a lot of metal being used in the construction, the skeleton ended up with positive buoyancy and floated on the water.
 Twice a day the tide would come in and the structure would come loose from its moorings, which was a problem that we had to solve.
 To this end, during the low tides, we dug pits beneath the structure and placed heavy anchors under the skeleton to prevent it from moving from its place.
 The construction team, who camped in tents close by, took a week to finally overcome the problem.

 Director Andrey Zvyagintsev